rhedgeco/wayne/README.md

 ![Wayne](assets/readme/wayne-banner.png)

 `wayne` is an experimental implementation of the wayland server protocol entirely in rust.
 It does not attempt to mirror the `libwayland` api, but rather re-imagine the api in a way that works best with rusty patterns and norms.
-This also means a departure from the controversial `libwayland` provided event loop, providing a more versitile bring your own event loop architecture instead.
+This also means a departure from the built-in `libwayland` event loop, providing a more versitile _"bring your own"_ event loop architecture instead.

 ### License